robiulhr/cute-express/docs/guide/using_middleware.md

 If the current middleware function does not end the request-response cycle, it must call next() to pass control to the next middleware function.
 Otherwise, the request will be left hanging.

-An Tine Express application can use the following types of middleware:
+An Cute Express application can use the following types of middleware:

 - [Application-level middleware](/guide/using_middleware.html#application-level-middleware)